Igalia/wpewebkit.org/about/faq.md

 Web Browser to be compared with Google Chrome or Safari.
 Cog's primary environment is on embedded platforms, it can run within a Wayland compositor such as Weston.
-Additionally if the platform supports KMS/DRM, Cog can run as a full-screen standalone browser, this use-case is very common on Kiosk products for instance.
+Additionally if the platform supports KMS/DRM, Cog can run as a full-screen standalone browser, this use-case is very common on kiosk products for instance.

 If you are a developer aiming to enable WPE on a certain embedded platform, Cog